 The number of prototype lines that have been built in 15 inch gauge and their locomotives and stock are limited but many modellers in this scale have turned this to their advantage allowing their imagination to build their own 'might have been' lines and the trains that ran on them.

-Our range of kits in this scale has been static for too long and new additions are in hand and will soon be available.
+Our range of kits in this scale has been static for too long and new additions are in hand and have now been made available.

 Gn15 or 1/24 scale Rowland Emett style Narrow Gauge running on 'H0/00' gauge track.

 Rowland Emett started life as an engineering draughtsman with aspirations of being a fine artist.
 During the Second World War he submitted some amusing drawings to the now defunct Punch Magazine and with encouragement from the editor, succeeded in getting some published.
 His querky humor and superb draughting skills made him one of Punch Magazine's staff cartoonists and he became very well known for his wry comments on the wartime and post war scene.

 Emett's main vehicle for his drawings was a decrepit light railway that ran down the 'Cloud Cuckoo Valley' from Far Tottering to the sea at Oysterperch.
 It was a microcosm of Britian at the time.
 The railway and it's quaint and very tall locomotives (most of which were called 'Nellie') were very popular with the British public and in 1950 when the Festival of Britian was being planned, Emett was approached by the organisers to design and build a real 15inch gauge line to run at the Festival Gardens in Battersea, South London.
 The railway that was build with the help of Harry Barlow, a miniature railway operator from Lancashire, was a huge success, paying for itself in six weeks and subsiquently was instrumental in altering the course of Rowland Emett's career, for he then drew less but made more 'things' as he called them and he became probably Britian's greatest kinetic artist.